 - Make it for at least 20 minutes.
 It takes that long before your body calms down.

-- Make sure that you make a definite time to come back together to discuss things; otherwise, your partner will believe that you have put a resolution on the “never-never plan.”
+- Set a definite time to come back together to discuss things.
+Otherwise, your partner will believe that you have put a resolution on the “never-never plan.”

 - Spend your time doing something soothing and distracting, like listening to music, reading, or exercising.

 Communication is the backbone of any relationship.
 As relationship specialists, StartPoint Counselling has helped many couples remove the toxicity in their communication and rebuild their relationships.

 You’ll be amazed how counselling can help you better your communication